Siemens USA’s Fight Against COVID-19: Support for Customers, Healthcare, and Government Response

 At Siemens we are committed to keeping you safe, up-and-running, and well-informed.
+We are hard at work on technologies that enable social distancing and contact tracing for industry facilities.
 If you have further questions or require additional information, please reach out to your authorized Siemens distributor, your Siemens sales team, your Siemens project manager, or customer-service team.

 During this critical time for swift and coordinated response efforts, Siemens is committed to supporting states and communities in fighting the spread of COVID-19 and its devasting impacts.